 The actress and former model Lily Cole was at the London ICA’s rare book fair a few years ago when a title caught her eye: an old punk fanzine called Impossible to Dream, not too far off from the name of the online community she runs, Impossible.
 “I loved the magazine, the boldness of the anarcho-punk, feminist f— you thinking met with brilliant creative direction and a sense of humor,” she said.

-So she took it as inspiration for her own magazine, Impossible to Print and Christian Lacroix on the runway, and Prada and Chanel in campaigns, Cole, now 28, has been acting full-time ever since, with this summer’s long-awaited Absolutely Fabulous: The Movie* being her first film after having a baby last year.
+So she took it as inspiration for her own magazine, Impossible to Print, which she made “as a fun side project” in her spare time – not that Cole has much of the latter these days.
+Even now that she’s given modeling a rest, having spent a decade as a favorite of Jean Paul Gaultier and Christian Lacroix on the runway, and Prada and Chanel in campaigns, Cole, now 28, has been acting full-time ever since, with this summer’s long-awaited Absolutely Fabulous: The Movie being her first film after having a baby last year.

 Impossible, though, has been her real number-one priority since it launched in 2013.
 Essentially a social network, it allows users to negotiate services in return for each other rather than exchanging money, a semi-quixotic idea Cole says is about “quiet optimism, everyday activism, creative questioning, random acts of kindness.”
 Its new hard-copy counterpart, then, would ideally be available to purchase by offering a service to the vendor, but since “we’re not there yet!,” as the intro quips, it’s priced at £1.75, or less than a cup of coffee.